hegzo891/Gomoku/README.md

-main.py imports from all player implementations and board

-AI players import evaluation function from utils/evaluator.py

-All files import constants from utils/constants.py

-Player classes share the same interface (get_move() method)
+1.main.py imports from all player implementations and board 2.AI players import evaluation function from utils/evaluator.py 3.All files import constants from utils/constants.py 4.Player classes share the same interface (get_move() method)